 Looking for the best indoor security camera solution for your home or office?
 This guide will take you through all the best options, at a range of features, so you can choose the one that suits your needs.

-Rather than just record hours of footage, the cameras in this list all feature some form of motion activation and, in some cases, human detection.
+Rather than just record hours of footage, the cameras in this list all feature some form of motion activation.
+Smarter ones can distinguish humans from other motion.
 This is used to decide whether to record a clip and/or alert you.
 Alerts can come to your phone and might need a custom app.
 Some will can also be set to activate themselves while you’re away using geofencing.

 If you are in a rented space, installing indoor cameras is unlikely to upset your landlord; most can be placed on a shelf or using magnets which prevents damage.
 We’ve added a list of additional things to think about below the list, but for now let’s look at the cameras…

 The best indoor security cameras in 2023